Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Prototype Evaluation

 \subsection{Performance costs}

-We evaluate the performance costs of \acron by evaluating the run-time and memory overheads when executing software atop \acron. \acron hardware does not impose any run-time overheads, since it is monitoring MCU signals without affecting the MCU's critical path.
+We evaluate the performance costs of \acron using the run-time and memory overheads when executing software atop \acron. \acron hardware does not impose any run-time overheads, since it is monitoring MCU signals without affecting the MCU's critical path.
 The memory cost incurred by \acron varies per application.
 For instance, $\mathsf{D_{\acron}}$ size depends on the number of independent tasks.
-Additionally, since the \IM may have a memory footprint, additional memory overhead is incurred while using \acron that is not due to \acron.
+Memory cost may also vary based on the particular \IM in use.
 Our \IM instance memory usage for shadow stacks depends on the maximum call depth among all tasks, and IBT size depends on the total number of indirect forward edge control flow transfers among all tasks.
-To effectively evaluate \acron memory usage, we select a set of applications from RIOT test examples and BEEBs embedded systems benchmark suite~\cite{beebs}.
-We select RIOT test examples that create multiple tasks, and BEEBS applications that meet one or more of the following criteria: \begin{myenumerate} \item has one or more recursive calls; \item has one or more indirect forward edges (jump/call); \item has \textit{high} or \textit{very high} suitability for MCUs~\cite{beebs}. \end{myenumerate} Table~\ref{tab:memory_usage} shows the resulting memory usage due to \acron alongside our \IM instantiation.
+To effectively evaluate \acron memory usage, we select a set of applications from RIOT test examples and BEEBs embedded systems benchmark suite~\cite{beebs_repo}.
+We select RIOT test examples that create multiple tasks, and BEEBS applications that meet one or more of the following criteria: \begin{myenumerate} \item has one or more recursive calls; \item has one or more indirect forward branches (jump/call); \item has \textit{high} or \textit{very high} suitability for MCUs~\cite{beebs_repo}. \end{myenumerate} Table~\ref{tab:memory_usage} shows the resulting memory usage.

-Among the selected applications, \acron memory usage is minimal, an increase ranging from just 4 to 16 bytes (0.024\% ot 0.097\% of available DMEM).
+Among the selected applications, \acron memory usage is minimal, an increase ranging from just 4 to 16 bytes (0.024\% to 0.097\% of available DMEM).
 Additional memory usage is required due to the \IM, but it is still minimal: an increase ranging from 8 to 42 bytes (0.048\% to 2.28\% of the available data memory). \acron by itself has a minimal fixed memory cost ($2 + 2\times N$ bytes), but incurs additional variable costs due to the \IM that is installed.

+Finally, we evaluate the latency overhead introduced by \acron's interrupt path relative to the native software call of the \textit{kill-and-yield} routine.
+We measure this latency across four scenarios, varying two factors.
+First, we vary the direction of the priority switch from high-to-low (H$\rightarrow$L) and from low-to-high (L$\rightarrow$H).
+Second, we vary the invocation source between the native call vs. PAIR-triggered interrupt, the handler of which jumps to the same function.